joelstewart/elastic_sw_indexer/README.md

 You should see 7 json files for the films.

 The indexer script has modified some of the json.
 It has denormalized the relationship values.
 This is because Elasticsearch lacks join capabilities like SQL.
-It is necessary to generated good visualizations.
+It is necessary to generate good visualizations with readable values instead of keys.

 2) From a browser, test a few queries